amr86elgendy/Manufac-Task/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to install the dependencies, you can run:
+### `yarn install`

+then to start the application localy, you can run:
 ### `yarn start`

 Runs the app in the development mode.\